|

 performance level will be.

-The Cache memory is strategically located
+The cache memory is strategically located

-between RAM and the microprocessor to
+between RaM and the microprocessor to

 transmit and store data, this memory is